Skip to main content

 Recommended Insights for You:

-The views expressed are the views of Fred Alger Management, LLC (FAM) and its affiliates as of February 2025.
+The views expressed are the views of Fred Alger Management, LLC (FAM) and its affiliates as of October 2025.
 These views are subject to change at any time and may not represent the views of all portfolio management teams.
 These views should not be interpreted as a guarantee of the future performance of the markets, any security or any funds managed by FAM.
 These views are not meant to provide investment advice and should not be considered a recommendation to purchase or sell securities.
-Holdings and sector allocations are subject to change..
+Holdings and sector allocations are subject to change.

 Investing in innovation is not without risk and there is no guarantee that investments in research and development will result in a company gaining market share or achieving enhanced revenue.
 Companies exploring new technologies may face regulatory, political or legal challenges that may adversely impact their competitive positioning and financial prospects.
 Also, developing technologies to displace older technologies or create new markets may not in fact do so, and there may be sector-specific risks as well.
 As is the case with any industry, there will be winners and losers that emerge and investors therefore need to conduct a significant amount of due diligence on individual companies to assess these risks and opportunities.